 As we finished up our last sessions and packed for our return trip, we look forward to one final gathering, the banquet.
 As President Gary Reynolds finished his term, we welcomed President-Elect Phil Cox to the threshold of the APPA leadership.
+No student has ever died in a dormitory fire in a properly sprinkled building.

+American college campuses average 1,800 fires a year.
+But according to National Fire Protection Association (NFPA) data, no fatalities have ever occurred in a dormitory with a properly installed and maintained sprinkler system.
 Victaulic® sprinkler systems can be installed during semester breaks, making it easy for you to protect your students.